-Autism is a mental disorder marked by an unusual preoccupation with yourself leading to the detriment of communication, the ability to imagine, and the ability to interact socially with others.
-Obviously, adults with autism have a difficult time performing any kind of work which requires receiving any kind of instructions or paying attention for extended periods of time.
+Autism Spectrum Disorder is a mental disorder—more specifically a developmental disability—that is brought about by differences in the brain.
+There are 5 major types of autism that fall under the umbrella of Autism Spectrum Disorders.
+These types of autism include Asperger's Syndrome, Rett Syndrome, Kanner’s Syndrome, pervasive developmental disorder (not otherwise specified), and childhood disintegrative disorder.
+Autism Spectrum Disorders (ASD) are marked by an unusual preoccupation with yourself leading to the detriment of communication, the ability to imagine, and the ability to interact socially with others.
+Obviously, adults who have an Autism Spectrum Disorder (ASD) have a difficult time performing any kind of work which requires receiving any kind of instructions or paying attention for extended periods of time.

-Sometimes those who suffer from autism are able to adjust to work environments.
+Sometimes those who suffer from an Autism Spectrum Disorder (ASD) are able to adjust to work environments.
 This is especially true of those with higher functioning conditions such as Asperger Syndrome.
-Statistically, however, most adults with autism are not able to work full time in meaningful employment or to live on their own unassisted.
-Even with significant attempts made to encourage employers to create environments in which autistic adults can perform meaningful work, only about 6% of adults with autism are able to maintain full time employment.
+Statistically, however, most adults with an ASD are not able to work full time in meaningful employment or to live on their own unassisted.
+Even with significant attempts made to encourage employers to create environments in which adults on the ASD spectrum can perform meaningful work, only about 6% of adults with an Autism Spectrum Disorder (ASD) are able to maintain full time employment.

-The cause of autism is unknown, though it is believed to be genetic.
-Early detection is key in treating autism.
-When autism is detected early, it can be treated medically and therapeutically.
-While a child with autism who receives treatment has a much better chance of being able to function independently as an adult, the chances are still relatively thin.
+The cause of Autism Spectrum Disorders (ASDs) is unknown, though it is believed to be genetic.
+Early detection is key in treating an Autism Spectrum Disorder (ASD).
+When ASD is detected early, it can be treated medically and therapeutically.
+While a child with an ASD who receives treatment has a much better chance of being able to function independently as an adult, the chances are still relatively thin.

-Fortunately, the Social Security Administration (SSA) recognizes autism as a condition which can be considered a complete disability both in children and adults.
-To receive Social Security Disability benefits as an adult, it must be shown that the autistic adult is incapable of performing any work which is available to someone of his level of education and training or for which he could reasonably be trained.
+Fortunately, the Social Security Administration (SSA) recognizes Autism Spectrum Disorders (ASD) as a condition which can be considered a complete disability both in children and adults.
+To receive Social Security Disability benefits as an adult, it must be shown that the adult who has an Autism Spectrum Disorder (ASD) is incapable of performing any work which is available to someone of his level of education and training or for which he could reasonably be trained.

-Receiving Social Security Disability benefits as an autistic child is not a guarantee that you will qualify for Social Security Disability benefits as an adult.
+Receiving Social Security Disability benefits as a child who has Autism is not a guarantee that you will qualify for Social Security Disability benefits as an adult.
 Your Social Security Disability diary will be opened when you turn 18 and your case will be reconsidered.
 It is in your best interests to be represented by a Social Security Disability lawyer or other representative in all claims and appeals proceedings.
 Someone who is able to represent himself at a Social Security Disability hearing is unlikely to be considered severely affected enough by autism to preclude meaningful work.

 Autism and Your Ability to Perform Physical Work

 Autism does not directly affect your ability to perform physical tasks, but it does generally affect your ability to concentrate on those tasks or to receive the instructions needed to learn new tasks in the first place.
 While this is sometimes overcome for those with milder autistic spectrum disorders in workplaces where supervisors are trained to deal with employees with autistic disorders, many adults with autism are unable to perform any kind of substantial gainful activity.
-To be considered completely disabled by autism for Social Security Disability purposes, you must meet the following criteria:
+To be considered completely disabled by autism for Social Security Disability purposes, you must meet the following criteria from the Blue Book:

 - Obvious and significant impairment in social function.